-- opportunities for patrons to experience park values, such as guided tours, presentations, interpretation materials or cultural events; - use of event promotional material to emphasise park values, measures to protect those values during the event, and opportunities to experience the park; and - opportunities for Aboriginal employment.
+- Opportunities for patrons to experience park values, such as guided tours, presentations, interpretation materials or cultural events. - Use of event promotional material to emphasise park values, measures to protect those values during the event, and opportunities to experience the park. - Opportunities for aboriginal employment.

 Although guided tours and the like are not proposed, the proposal provides the opportunity for ongoing public access to the Gap Bluff Precinct.
-It also provides increased opportunities for public access to the historic Armoury, Officers Mess and Constables Cottage buildings.
+It also provides increased opportunities for public access to the historic Armoury and Officers Mess buildings.